Best Berlin Souvenir Ideas for Travellers

 8. Roasted Coffee Beans

-Berlin has an amazing coffee scene, and my husband is a bit of a coffee snob and recommends these top roasters in the city:
+Berlin has an amazing coffee scene, and my husband loves to support small coffee bean roasters and recommends these as the top in the city:

-Me, however, I’m a tea drinker and I recommend Tee Tea Thé.
+I, however, am a tea drinker and I recommend Tee Tea Thé.
 They offer a classic English-style high tea for breakfast and a loose-leaf tea shop.

 Who doesn’t love chocolate?
 Sawade Chocolate, a historic chocolatier, is a must-visit for premium chocolate.
 It doesn’t stop there.
 Discover other chocolatier shops like Walter Confiserie, Erich Hamann, and Rausch.
 For a fun experience, head to the 3-story Ritter Sport Bunte SchokoWelt store and workshop.